 If you just can’t get enough Minecraft and want to discover more ways to interact with the world, be sure to check out our litany of lovely guides.
 We’ve covered Minecraft mobs, Minecraft ender dragon, Minecraft end portal, Minecraft skins, and even the best Minecraft games to make the most of your time.

-Crafting Minecraft maps is fairly simple, and luckily you need resources that are readily available in the game without too much digging.
-To make a map you need nine pieces of paper and a compass.
-The compass should be in the middle of the crafting table with paper surrounding it in every other available slot.
-Grabbing paper and a compass is also relatively easy, so you can whip up a map in no time.
+To make a Minecraft map you need nine pieces of paper and a compass.
+The compass should be in the middle of the crafting table, with paper surrounding it in every other available slot.

 You can make paper with sugar cane, which is often found near bodies of water.
 Simply place three pieces of sugar cane on the crafting table in a horizontal line to make paper.
-Remember, you need at least nine to craft the map, but you’ll also want more if you want to later expand the map.
-So grab plenty of sugar cane and get making paper.
+Remember, you need nine pieces to craft each map piece, but you’ll also want more if you want to later expand the map.

 How do I use Minecraft maps?